PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 if natural selection can find genotypes of better fitness by climbing uphill on a fitness surface, that this _is_ an increase of information in the genome.
-But, they argued, it is not creating new information, beause the information was already there in the structure of the fitness surface.
+But, they argued, it is not creating new information, because the information was already there in the structure of the fitness surface.

 ## Does the Active Information argument rule out any role for natural selection? ##